AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/AI_ML/1_Search_Algorithms/1_Uninformed_Search.md

 > [!algo]
 > This algorithm is proposed to early stop on depth first search for infinite state space or finite one with cycles.
 > ![](1_Uninformed_Search.assets/image-20240131154630616.png)![](1_Uninformed_Search.assets/image-20240131155417412.png)![](1_Uninformed_Search.assets/image-20240131155431920.png)
+> **Note:** `cutoff` variable keep track of whether there are items that aresn't being explored because of the limit.
+If cutoff is false and the algorithm has exited, then no nodes were cutoff(not added to the fringe because of the limit).
+This scenario suggests that there is no solution.

 > [!property]
 > **Completeness** - Since the solution may be at infinite depth, so early stopping on $l<d$ may introduce incompleteness.